supertramp01/ai-pipeline-hub/README.md

 - `meeting_objective` (required): What they want to achieve in the meeting
 - `looking_for` (optional): What they need from other participants

-### 16. Get Meeting
+### 20. Get Meeting
 - **GET** `/api/v1/meeting/{meeting_id}`
-- Retrieves meeting information including participant data and talking points
+- Retrieves complete meeting information including participant data and talking points
-- Returns comprehensive meeting data with CSV metadata
+- Returns comprehensive meeting data with all details

+### 21. Get Meeting Metadata
+- **GET** `/api/v1/meeting/{meeting_id}/metadata`
+- Retrieves meeting metadata without participant details
+- Returns structured meeting profile information

-### 17. List All Meetings
+### 22. List All Meetings
 - **GET** `/api/v1/meeting/list`
 - Returns a list of all stored meetings with metadata